 On July 12, 2019, the Company optioned a group of claims covering approximately 21,600 hectares in central British Columbia.
-The Company entered into an amendment to the option agreement dated July 19, 2023 to amend certain terms related to the fourth tranche cash payment.
-As a result of the amendment, the following cash payments totaling \$185,000 remain owing:
+The Company entered into an amendment to the option agreement dated July 19, 2023, to amend certain terms related to the fourth tranche cash payment.
+As a result of the amendment, the following cash payments totaling \$185,000 were owing at December 31, 2023: